On-Board Theft - 10 Tips to Protect Valuables While You Snooze in the Sky

 Don't Think Your Valuables In Your Carry-On Bag Are Safe In The Air

-With all the other worries associated with air travel few people worry about theft.
-No, not the kind where someone steals your luggage from baggage claim, this type of theft is unique - it's where your valuables are stolen from your carry-on bags while inside the air cabin.
+With all the other worries associated with air travel the last thing you want to think about is on-board theft.
+It's where valuables are stolen from your carry-on bag while inside the air cabin.

-Several reports can be found about theft of property from airline passengers while traveling in the air.
-The people who steal from travelers carry-on bags have been both airline employees (usually flight attendants) or fellow travelers.
+The people who steal from travelers' carry-on bags have been both airline employees (usually flight attendants) or fellow travelers.

-Upon her arrest, Police say she confessed to 26 separate thefts, but believe she committed dozens more.
-They also found she had a bank safe-deposit box full of stolen jewelery, credit cards, cash, blank checks, and travelers' checks at her home.
+Upon her arrest, police say she confessed to 26 separate thefts, but believe she committed dozens more.
+They also found she had a bank safe-deposit box full of stolen jewelry, credit cards, cash, blank checks, and travelers' checks at her home.
 For more information of this arrest, read this article.

 1. Hang it up carefully If you are in the habit of hanging your jacket or coat in the closet, take all your valuables — especially your wallet — out of the pockets.
 That’s the first place a thief will look.
-This is one of the areas where a dishonest flight attendant was arrested for stealing from passengers.
-However, it is very possible for a fellow traveler to go into the aircraft coat closet under the pretense that they are getting something out of their coat, however they are going into other passengers coats looking for valuables.
+Both flight attendants and passengers can access the closet.

 2. Mark your bags More and more bags look alike these days, so put something on your luggage that makes it stand out from the rest: a sticker or ribbon – anything that makes a mix-up less likely.
-This will prevent the intentional — and unintentional — misappropriation of your property.
+This will prevent the intentional — and unintentional — handling and opening of your property.

-7. Walk it through If there is a long security line, your bags may clear the X-ray scanner before you make it through the metal detector.
-Wait until you are ready to walk through the machine before releasing your purse, wallet or laptop.
-Sure, there is camera surveillance at security, but your thief will be long gone before any review takes place.
-Fact: More items go missing in the security line than from any other place.
+5. Walk it through If there is a long security line, your bags may clear the X-ray scanner before you make it through the metal detector.
+Wait until you are ready to walk through the machine before releasing your purse, wallet or laptop to the conveyor belt.
+Fact: More items go missing in the security line than from any other place at the airport.

-9. Bury Your Wallet and Cash in Your Carry-On If you put your billfold or any other valuables in your bag, don’t put them in the outermost compartments.
+7. Bury your wallet and cash in your carry-on If you put your billfold or any other valuables in your bag, don’t put them in the outermost compartments.
 That’s pretty much telling a thief, “Help yourself.”
-Once you board the plane, unless you plan on buying food, drinks, or duty free items, you will have no need for your wallet and cash, as few airlines still accept cash payment for things like food, drinks or (unbelievably) pillows and blankets.
-Other than one credit card to buy your needed items on the plane, bury your wallet and cash so deeply in your carry-on bag that the only way someone would ever find them would be to take your entire bag and overturn it on the floor back at their own home.
-Another idea is to place your valuables in another bag, within the bag, to make them difficult to get to by a thief if you are distracted or sleeping.
+Once you board the plane, unless you plan on buying food, drinks, or duty free items, you will have no need for your wallet and cash, as few airlines still accept cash payment for food or drink.
+Other than one credit card to buy items on the plane, bury your wallet and cash deeply in your carry-on bag.

-11. Exercise common sense Carry your purse with the opening facing toward you, and keep your wallet out of your back pocket.
+9. Exercise common sense Carry your purse in front of you, and keep your wallet out of your back pocket.
 I know this sounds obvious, but when people go flying, common sense often gets checked with the baggage.

 If you board late, chances are your surrounding overhead compartments will be full, but the flight attendant will probably find space someplace else, or worst case, they take it from you and place it in the belly of the aircraft at the last minute.
-It this ever occurs to you, you should always be prepared for the wost case scenario that your bag may be lost, stolen, or misplaced.
-If that is the case, you should consider the following:
+Make sure you take what you need.

 Four Things to Keep on Your Person on the Plane

-There are really only four things (maybe three) you need to have on your person on the plane, they are: your ID, a credit card, a cell phone, and fourth, which does not apply to everyone, your essential prescription medications).
+There are really only four things (maybe three) you need to have on your person on the plane, they are: your ID passport if traveling internationally) a credit card, a cell phone, and essential prescription medications.
 If someone steals every single thing you brought with you, these are really the only things you cannot replace quickly and easily, and that you will absolutely need to get you out of pretty much any jam upon landing.
-Almost everything else you can replace -- there are grocery and clothing stores everywhere -- but without both your ID, credit card, and cell phone, you can't rent a car, check into the airport hotel, buy food, critically, get on a plane to take you back home, or call your family or friends in an emergency.
+Almost everything else you can replace without both your ID, credit card, and cell phone, you can't rent a car, check into the airport hotel, buy food, or get on a plane to take you back home, or call your family or friends in an emergency.

 Anything You Really Care About, Wear It

-You've heard the saying "You'll get it when you pry it from my dead hands" -- we all hope and pray it doesn't come to that, but for your most valuable things, this should be a phrase to, well, live by.
-If you don't want to lose it, wear it.
+We advocate don't travel with sentimental or valuable jewelry.
+However, you've heard the saying "You'll get it when you pry it from my dead hands" -- we all hope and pray it doesn't come to that, but for your most valuable things don't pack them, wear them!

-To see a complete selection of unique travel security bags, purses, locks and other items that can help you protect your valuables in the air, please visit www.CorporateTravelSafety.com.
+To see a complete selection of unique travel security bags, purses, locks that can help you protect your valuables in the air, please visit www.CorporateTravelSafety.com.